jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 prompts (chatGPT, Gemini) already do this for you by asking follow up questions.
 If you want something more sophisticated, the BMAD method has a good set of agent prompts in this category [here](https://github.com/bmad-code-org/BMAD-METHOD).
+This is powerful as it helps bring the best in you at every step.

 > **Try this**: Try copy pasting one of [this analyst agent](https://github.com/bmad-code-org/BMAD-METHOD/blob/v4.44.3/dist/agents/analyst.txt) into Gemini/ChatGPT and see what you come up with.